slowbot/machining/README.md

 ### Content Audit
 ### Sitemap & Wireframes

-### Define content building blocks (Blocking)
+### Blocking
+Define content building blocks.
+Again keeping in mind Atomic Design.
+SMACCS, BEM, and OOCSS principles we want to design our products based on their natural material, the content.
   * News site - single article
   * Reality site - single property

-* Define larger groupings of related content
+Define larger groupings of related content
 * Archive, Search
 * Map global elements
 * Header, Footer

-### Namespacing (Scribing)
+### Scribing (Scribing)
-* Domain language will be shared across Product, Design and Development
+Namespacing our components is important.
+Domain language will be shared across Product, Design and Development

 * Use minimal descriptive naming to organize your style into modules
 * Nest required classes within a Component class to avoid collision
 * Build more specific names using dashes or &-